iampava/resources-manifest-webpack-plugin/README.md

 Recently I wanted to add **offline support** for a personal project.
-I rejected any sollution which does all the work, since I wanted to have full control over the service worker's code - in other words to write it myself.
+I rejected any solution which does all the work, since I wanted to have full control over the service worker's code - in other words to write it myself.